 The Red Lodge Museum is often described as Bristol’s ‘hidden treasure’ because of its magnificent Tudor rooms.

-Due to the on-going Covid-19 pandemic, we are not taking any bookings for school and group visits in 2020.
+Due to the on-going Covid-19 pandemic, we are not taking any bookings for school and group visits right now.
 Instead, we are offering an online programme of webinars, assemblies and professional development for teachers.
 Details of our next webinars can be found here.

 Contact us to book your visit – simply fill in our enquiry form below.
 All group visits of 10+ people must be booked in advance.
 This applies to both independent visits and paid or facilitated sessions